How to check Linux distribution name and version

 LOGO=ubuntu-logo

-If /etc/os-release is missing, read /usr/lib/os-release instead.
-Upstream guidance says applications should prefer /etc/os-release when it exists and fall back to the vendor file only when it does not.
+Upstream os-release guidance says applications should prefer /etc/os-release and fall back to /usr/lib/os-release only when the first path is missing.